List of Teenage Mutant Ninja Turtles characters: Stainless Steel Steve

-Stainless Steel Steve is the leader of the Justice Force who gets his name from the round metallic saucer on his head which can smash through anything.
+Stainless Steel Steve is the leader of the Justice Force who gets his name from the round metallic saucer on his head, which can smash through anything.

 In Mirage Comics, Stainless Steel Steve and Doctor Dome competed for the love of Battlin' Bernice.
-In the present, Stainless Steel Steve runs a comic book store with Metal Head as the stock boy when Doctor Dome began to target his old teammates.
-When Ananda came into view and broke up the fight, Stainless Steel Steve offered Doctor Dome a chance at redemption.
+In the present, Steve runs a comic book store with Metal Head as the stock boy when Doctor Dome began to target his old teammates.
+When Ananda came into view and broke up the fight, Steve offered Doctor Dome a chance at redemption.

-Stainless Steel Steve appears in the 2003 cartoon voiced by David Wills impersonating Adam West.
-During the Justice Force's fight with Doctor Dome, Michelangelo mentioned that Stainless Steel Steve once saved Doctor Dome from the Living Volcano and Doctor Dome once cured Stainless Steel Steve of the creeping alien rust.
-When Ananda was defeated and had reconciled with Doctor Dome, Stainless Steel Steve thanked the Turtles and Casey Jones for their help and even made Michelangelo an honorary member of the Justice Force.
-In "Super Power Struggle," Stainless Steel Steve appeared in an advisor role to the second incarnation of the Justice Force at the time when Raphael found the Green Mantle's powered cape.
-Following Dr. Malignus' defeat, Stainless Steel Steve picked up Al Gordon from the hospital and reunited with the Justice Force while reclaiming his cape.
+Stainless Steel Steve appears in the 2003 animated series voiced by David Wills impersonating Adam West.
+During the Justice Force's fight with Doctor Dome, Michelangelo mentioned that Steve once saved Doctor Dome from the Living Volcano and Doctor Dome once cured Steve of the creeping alien rust.
+When Ananda was defeated and had reconciled with Doctor Dome, Steve thanked the Turtles and Casey Jones for their help and even made Michelangelo an honorary member of the Justice Force.
+In "Super Power Struggle", Steve appeared in an advisor role to the second incarnation of the Justice Force at the time when Raphael found the Green Mantle's powered cape.
+Following Dr. Malignus' defeat, Steve picked up Al Gordon from the hospital and reunited with the Justice Force while reclaiming his cape.

 Metal Head

 Metal Head is a synthetic and dwarfish member of the Justice Force who can harden his hair to be used for weapons and change the physiology of his form.
 When Stainless Steel Steve opened his comic book store, Metal Head worked as the stock boy.

-Metal Head appears in the 2003 cartoon voiced by Wayne Grayson.
-He is the first Justice Force member to be abducted by the Domeoids when the attack Steve's comic book store.
+Metal Head appears in the 2003 animated series, voiced by Wayne Grayson.

 Joey Lastic

 Joey Lastic is an elastic member of the Justice Force.

-Joey Lastic appears in the 2003 cartoon voiced by Oliver Wyman.
-He has been shown to have trouble retracting his extending arms.
+Joey Lastic appears in the 2003 animated series, voiced by Oliver Wyman.
+In his old age, he has been shown to have trouble retracting his limbs and neck.

 Zippy Lad

-Zippy Lad is a member of the Justice Force with super-speed.
+Zippy Lad is a member of the Justice Force who possesses superhuman speed.
 In his old age, he can still move fast in his electronic wheelchair.

-Zippy Lad appears in the 2003 cartoon voiced by Andrew Rannells in the first two appearances and by Sean Schemmel in the third appearance.
-In "Membership Drive," Zippy Lad was seen training the Justice Force's new recruits.
+Zippy Lad appears in the 2003 animated series, voiced by Andrew Rannells in his first two appearances and by Sean Schemmel in his third appearance.